AndunHH/spacemouse/README.md

 Instead of the above, you can use PlatformIO to flash the board:

 1. Install [PlatformIO](https://platformio.org/).
+2. Clone this repo and open a terminal in the cloned directory.
-2. Copy `src/config_sample.h` to `src/config.h` and change the values to whatever suits.
+3. Copy `src/config_sample.h` to `src/config.h` and change the values to whatever suits.
-3. Run `pio run -t upload`.
+4. Run `pio run -t upload`.
-4. Done!
+5. Done!

 ### Further reading / FAQ regarding the boards.txt: